Poojanaandhasekar/pnenumonia_detection/README.md

 ---

 ## 📁 Project Structure
-.
+pneumonia-detector/
-├── index.py # Streamlit app
+├── index.py                     # Main Streamlit app for prediction & chatbot
-├── Dockerfile # Docker container setup
-├── requirements.txt # Python dependencies
+├── Dockerfile                   # Docker configuration to containerize the app ├── requirements.txt             # Python dependencies for app and models ├── models/
-└── models/
-└── densenet_model_v3.keras # Pre-trained CNN model (user-provided)
+│   └── densenet_model_v3.keras  # Pre-trained CNN model (ensure this file is present)
+├── README.md                    # Project documentation (you will add this)